-Contouring maximum gold value in each hole has resulted in the definition of cohesive anomalies (+40ppb Au) at LTT4 and 6.
-Importantly, the best intersections returned from each anomaly were 4m at 1.71g/t Au from 44m in LEFA 086 at target LLT04 (Figure 4), and 4m at 2.39g/t from 88m in LEFA 113 at target LTT06.
-Targets LLT4 and 6 are located 3.5km apart along strike on the same magnetic unit, which from bottom of hole drill chips is recognised to be a magnetite altered mafic unit.
-(Figure 3).
+At the LLT04 and LLT06 targets, contouring maximum gold value in each hole resulted in the definition of cohesive anomalies (+40ppb Au) that are located 3.5km apart along strike on the same magnetic unit, which from bottom of hole drill chips is recognised to be a magnetite altered mafic unit.
+Importantly, the best intersections returned from each anomaly were 4m at 1.71g/t Au from 44m in LEFA 086 at LTT04, and 4m at 2.39g/t from 88m in LEFA 113 at anomaly LTT06.